asqwrd/trotter-api/README.md

 # Prereqs:
 1. Set the environment variables `PORT_TROTTER` to what ever port desired.
 We typically use 3002.
+  - This link https://www.computerhope.com/issues/ch000549.htm#windows10 shows you how to do it in windows

 # To run: